 IWC Schaffhausen is a favorite of pilots, divers, and motor enthusiasts due to the supreme durability, and impeccable accuracy of these watches.

-IWC has five main categories of watch, which are:
+IWC has five main categories of watches, which are:

 IWC Pilot Watch

 IWC timepiece pilot styles are worn and used by Pilots because of its multiple complications that include a Chronograph.
 If you are interested in learning how to use a chronograph watch or are asking, “what is a pilot watch,” we’ve written about these topics in detail on our blog.